fsommers/bureaucrat/README.md

   }
 ```

-## "Homoform" mode:
+## "Clone" mode:
 ### Clone and Anonymize Existing Business Documents

-In `homoform` mode you can take an existing business document, possibly containing sensitive PII data, and:
+In `clone` mode you can take an existing business document, possibly containing sensitive PII data, and:

 * Replace the PII data with synthetic data
 * Clone the layout of the existing document
 * Following that layout, generate new documents from the existing document, but based on the synthetically generated data.
-Hence, *homoform*: Same form, different data
+Hence, *clone*: Same form, different data

 For example, suppose the medical intake form above were a real document used at a doctor's office: